 - An Evening of Poetry with Reginald Dwayne Betts

-An award-winning poet, Reginald Dwayne Betts will read from his two critically-acclaimed collections of poetry, Shahid Reads His Own Palm and Bastards of the Reagan Era, and discuss the inspiration behind his works.
+An award-winning poet, Reginald Dwayne Betts will read from his critically-acclaimed collections of poetry, Felon, Shahid Reads His Own Palm and Bastards of the Reagan Era, and discuss the inspiration behind his works.

 Dwayne Betts describes my field, criminal law, as ‘the business of human tragedy.’
 He’s right.
 In Bastards of the Reagan Era, Betts does a remarkable job of describing the precise shape of that tragedy.
 It comes at the right moment, too, as many Americans are straining to see something beyond ‘guilty’ and ‘prisoner’ when they look at criminal law.
 Betts is a great poet, and a witness to truths that have for too long been shrouded in media fables and easy politics.”